hahahaboo/configs/README.md

 ## To do list

-finish FDP config - im lazy on this

-make Moonlight config - wait for next update cuz the client seen like outdated
+improve Crosssine config - need a long time i think so i will do the next at same time

-finish Cryptix config - now doing
+finish Cryptix config - now doing too

-finish Luv config
+nothing else...